ResilienceCon 2026 will be April 12-14, 2026, with a World Association for Resilience Professionals meeting on April 15 from 9-2pm Central

 Applications for Promising Scholars and Advocates

-The deadline for Promising Scholar and Promising Advocate Scholarships is:
+The deadline for Promising Scholar and Promising Advocate Scholarships has passed and scholarships have been awarded for 2026.
+We will be accepting applications for ResilienceCon 2027.

-Scholarship winners are expected to attend the entire conference, April 12-14, 2026
+Scholarship winners are expected to attend the entire conference

 People who wish to present should also submit their proposal through the conference submission portal.